weiweia92/blog/leetcode/leetcode1-35.md

         ans = ''
         tmp = ''
         for i in s:
-            if i not in s:
+            if i not in tmp:
                 tmp += i
             else:
                 tmp = tmp[tmp.index(i)+1:] + i